Aliases for PRCP Gene

 Previous GeneCards Identifiers for PRCP Gene

-The protein encoded by this gene is a lysosomal prolylcarboxypeptidase, which cleaves C-terminal amino acids linked to proline in peptides such as angiotension II, III and des-Arg9-bradykinin.
+This gene encodes a member of the peptidase S28 family of serine exopeptidases.
+The encoded preproprotein is proteolytically processed to generate the mature lysosomal prolylcarboxypeptidase.
+This enzyme cleaves C-terminal amino acids linked to proline in peptides such as angiotension II, III and des-Arg9-bradykinin.
 The cleavage occurs at acidic pH, but the enzyme activity is retained with some substrates at neutral pH.
 This enzyme has been shown to be an activator of the cell matrix-associated prekallikrein.
 The importance of angiotension II, one of the substrates of this enzyme, in regulating blood pressure and electrolyte balance suggests that this gene may be related to essential hypertension.
-Alternatively spliced transcript variants encoding distinct isoforms have been observed. [provided by RefSeq, Jul 2008]
+A pseudogene of this gene has been identified on chromosome 2.
+Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for PRCP Gene

-PRCP (Prolylcarboxypeptidase (Angiotensinase C)) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
+PRCP (Prolylcarboxypeptidase) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include serine-type peptidase activity and serine-type carboxypeptidase activity.
 An important paralog of this gene is DPP7.

 UniProtKB/Swiss-Prot for PRCP Gene